Secret Foodies worked with Grant Burge to host a consumer event heroing the Miamba Shiraz.

 At 4:30pm, Secret Foodies guests were sent an SMS with the “secret meeting location” for the evening.
 Greeted by Ms Darlinghurst, Aka Alex Adams, at Acre at 6.30pm, a selection of drops from Grant Burge Wines awaited guests keen to immerse themselves in a Taste of the Barossa.

 Before moving into the restaurant for dinner, it was time to crack open the bubbles.
 Grant Burge’s Helene Sparkling from 2006 was quickly snapped up by the mingling guests.
-With a glass of bubbles in hand, we were also treated to Barossa smoked wagyu served on a wafer baguette with nose tingling dollop of horseradish cream.
+With a glass of bubbles in hand, we were also treated to Barossa smoked wagyu served on a wafer baguette with a nose-tingling dollop of horseradish cream.

 Still sipping on Helene Sparkling another round of canapés appeared.
 The exchanging of names ceased as guests absorbed the glory of large arancini.
 The delicate crust hid a smooth stream of pumpkin married with soft washed rind cheese from The Barossa Valley Cheese Company.